emernic/OT2_MoClo_JoVE/README.md

 1. Confirm that you have [Python 3](https://www.python.org/downloads/) installed.

-2. Install using pip.
-For example, by typing in the command line:
+2. Install from setup.py.
+For example, by typing in the command line while in the package folder:
 ~~~~
-python -m pip install ot2_moclo_jove
+python3 setup.py install
 ~~~~

 3. If using the colony picking module, install [OpenCFU](https://sourceforge.net/projects/opencfu/files/) (for Windows or Linux).